 My Promise

-Over the coming days, weeks, months and years, I am going to write every single day and tell you about life here in Spitalfields at the heart of London.
+Over the coming days, weeks, months and years, I am going to write every day and tell you about life here in Spitalfields at the heart of London.
 How can I ever describe the exuberant richness and multiplicity of culture in this place to you?
 This is both my task and my delight.

 Let me disclose to you the hare-brained ambition I am pursuing, which is to write at least ten thousand stories about Spitalfields life.
 At the rate of one a day, this will take approximately twenty-seven years and four months.
 Who knows what kind of life we shall be living in 2037 when I write my ten thousandth post?